January Residency 2020

 The Yards Collaborative Residency was founded in 2013 and truly represents the core of our mission.
 The Yards Residency is a month long program geared towards emerging artists interested in collaborative and creative endeavors.
 This residency is unlike others in that collaboration remains at the heart of the program, whether it be physically making something with another artist, or being inspired by the work of others within the space.

-The residency hosts up to 6 artists at a time in the Aqua Room gallery space, each with a designated working station and wall.
-Meanwhile within The Yards there will be 8 artists with permanent studios, our studio renters are a wonderful resource to bounce ideas by or discuss current art trends.
+The residency hosts up to 5 artists at a time in the gallery space, each with a designated working station and wall.
+Meanwhile within The Yards there will be over a dozen artists with permanent studios, our studio renters are a wonderful resource to bounce ideas by or discuss current art trends.
 Some past residents include a wide variety of mediums from painters, to sculptors, fiber artists, musicians, and performance artists.
 Over the month we encourage artists to develop a body of work, however a completed product is not the goal of this program.
 We hope that artists will explore and develop their practice.
 At the close of the residency session, artists have the option to participate in the First Friday exhibit of the following month.

 Closing Statement from Christie Nesbit | January 2018 Resident